-The Explorer’s Program has been in effect with the Sterling Police Department for 26 years, beginning in 1989.
-At the end of 2016, the Post had eleven members ranging in age from 14 to 20 years old.
+The Explorer’s Program has been in effect with the Sterling Police Department for 29 years, beginning in 1989.
+At the end of 2017, the Post had nine members ranging in age from 14 to 20 years old.
 Sergeant Russell Baca, Officer Ryan Peterson and Officer Nicholas Cantrell serve as Post Advisors with Chief Tyson Kerr as the Committee Chairman.
 All advisors work voluntarily with the Explorers on various projects, such as fingerprinting children, security projects, fund raisers, and aiding with traffic control at many community events.

 In July 2016 five explorers spent a week in Gunnison, CO attending the LEEPAAC conference.
 The conference is a yearly event that brings together Posts from around the area, even other states, to put on display the skills they have learned.
 The explorers had a great time, made friends, and got a different perspective on how other Posts operate.
 Kendrick Thompson also received an award, along with his team consisting of explorers from other Posts, for their work during an Officer Down scenario.